kelpsyberry/proc-bitfield/docs.md

 ### `DerefRaw`

 If specified, `core::ops::Deref` will be implemented automatically for the current bitfield struct; the generated `deref` function will read the bitfield's raw value directly, analogously to `&bitfield.0` in a context where the bitfield struct's raw value field is accessible. *Analogously to `FromRaw`, care must be taken to maintain consistency with the visibility of the bitfield struct's raw value outside this implementation.*

-## `nightly` feature and `const fn` accessors

-**NOTE: For now, `const struct`s are disabled as const trait functionality has been removed from the standard library in order to be reworked.
-For more info, read <https://github.com/rust-lang/rust/pull/110393>**.
-The original description follows.

-Optionally, the `nightly` feature can be enabled to use `const Trait` functionality: this makes the `BitRange` and `Bit` traits be implemented using `const fn`s for all integer types, and enables the option to use `const fn`s for field accessors.

-With the feature enabled, `const fn` accessors can be enabled globally for a struct by replacing `struct` with `const struct` (i.e. `const struct Example(pub u16)`), or on a field-by-field basis by prepending `const` to its type (i.e. `raw: const u16 @ ..`).

 ## Field declarations